 - Legal

-- Chiefs of services and respective committees

 - Ethics Committee

 - Board of Directors

 - Forms Committee or EHR Implementation Committee

 - Policy Committee (for oversight of policies and procedures)

 - Information Systems

 EDUCATION

 A key component in LaPOST implementation is staff education.
 Below are several suggestions that may be incorporated to ensure that your facility's staff is aware of all LaPOST policies, procedures and guidelines.